Nesousx/masoopy-web/content/posts/2021-02-08-HTB-OpenAdmin.md

 ## Recon

-Again, this is an HTB box, so recon is mainly active, and I feel like activ recon == enum.
+Again, this is an HTB box, so recon is mainly active, and I feel like active recon == enum.

 Still, we can check :